rdococ/scriptblocks2/readme.md

 First-class continuations have been moved to their own mod, [SB2 Continuations](https://github.com/rdococ/sb2_continuations).

-## Findings

-This mod began as an experiment to see what kind of fully-fledged programming language you can design using nodes.
-I discovered that creating a language this way has unique advantages, and leaned into them.

-* Code reuse and cooperation.
-You can build a procedure and reuse it in any other script in that world, even if it's part of a completely different project.
-Other players can even use your procedure for their own scripts.
-This potential for free, live cooperation between programmers is unmatched by Scratch, Snap! or any other visual programming environments.
-* Complex control flow using simple abstractions.
-Using a custom call stack enables the implementation of powerful control flow mechanisms such as continuations.
-Coroutines are simply "suspendable procedures" - but when you can make clones of them, they are as powerful as multi-shot delimited continuations (in other words, *very* powerful!).
-* Taking advantage of the medium.
-There is no "while" block - you can create loops by physically *looping* scriptblocks like you would a flowchart.
-If you want to build a recursive procedure that runs a bit of initialization code at the beginning, you can create a private procedure that 'starts' after the initialization and use that to perform recursion.
-* Supporting both imperative and functional paradigms.
-Reporting from a procedure is implicit, so you can build procedures in a purely functional manner.
-"Command" blocks are simply reporters that evaluate their next block on their last step, so you can even mix expressions with statements.

 ## Examples

 This procedure calculates the factorial of a given number.